 - Do you religiously pay every penny of your credit card balance every month?

 - Or do you sometimes use your credit card to pay off a big-ticket item or an over budget month over several months?

 This question matters.
 Because no matter how good the rewards on a credit card, you may save a lot more money by choosing a card with a lower interest rate, even if it doesn’t have rewards at all.
-If you carry a balance from time to time, a card like the Barclaycard Ring MasterCard could make a lot of sense, as it has a fixed APR that’s about half the average credit card rate.
+If you carry a balance from time to time, a card like the Barclaycard Ring MasterCard could make a lot of sense, as it has a variable APR that’s about half the average credit card rate.

 If you never carry a balance, then you can essentially ignore the interest rates when shopping for a credit card.
 If, however, something changes in the future and you’ll need to pay something off over time, you’ll want to get another new credit card just for that purpose.
 Don’t get caught paying a big APR on a rewards credit card!

 3. Do you spend a lot of money in a particular area?